 So, relax, you don’t have to make the decision about which Medicare Supplement plan you want as soon as you sign up for Medicare.
 You have a little more time to do your research.

 Are There Any Exceptions?

 If you don’t get Medigap insurance coverage when you are first eligible, you may be out of luck.
 There are a couple of exceptions.

-The first In a Medicare Part D plan, an exception is a type of prescription drug coverage determination.
-You must request an exception, and your doctor must send a supporting statement explaining the medical reason for the... is when you have Creditable coverage refers to health insurance or prescription drug benefits that meet Medicare's minimum qualifications necessary to avoid a penalty. through an employer.
+The first exception is when you have creditable coverage through an employer.
 If you are still working and have health insurance through your employer, you may have Medigap protections when you retire.